cinemascience/cinema/README.md

 # Cinema Release

-The Cinema toolkit consists of the following components:
+The Cinema toolkit consists of the following directories and repositories.
+Version information, test plans and documentation can be found in the individual repositories:

 - `specs/`, a set of specifications for Cinema databases
 - `viewers/`